 Frequently Asked Questions

-How do I obtain a Gun Permit?
+How do I obtain a Concealed Weapons Permit?

 You must complete an application consisting of current and past employment, work and residence information, and the names and addresses of three references.
 A copy of a valid driver's or non-driver's ID must be attached.
 Once submitted, the process takes 10 to 14 business days.
 A $10.00 fee is due upon approval and the permit issued.